i2p/i2p.www/i2p2www/spec/ssu2.rst

 buffer overflow in the kernel or in middleboxes, implementation dependent, although this may add significant complexity.
-If per-session and/or total packet output is bandwidth-limited and/or paced, this may mitigate the need for packet count ilmiting.
+If per-session and/or total packet output is bandwidth-limited and/or paced, this may mitigate the need for packet count limiting.